Texas Camp 2026: October 9-12

 Reduced Rate for Non-Dancers

-We offer a reduced rate for non-dancers, i.e., a camper with physical challenges which prevent dancing, or a camper’s family member who does not participate in camp activities (classes, etc.).
-This rate is not available to part-time campers, scholarship recipients, or anyone receiving a staff discount.
+We offer a reduced rate for non-dancers.
+A non-dancer is an attendee with physical challenges that prevent dancing, or a dancer’s family member who does not participate in camp activities (classes, etc.).
+The non-dancer rate is not available to part-time campers, scholarship recipients, or anyone receiving a staff discount.
 Please see registration form for rate.

-Scholarships Available — Don’t Let Money Keep You from Camp!
+Scholarships Available — Don’t Let Money Keep You from Texas Camp!

 In memory of beloved longtime dancer, Ms. Bobbi Gillotti, TIFD offers full or half scholarships to full-time campers in financial need, regardless of age.
 If money is holding you back from camp, know this: WE REALLY, REALLY WANT YOU TO APPLY FOR A SCHOLARSHIP!

-Please note – TIFD does not announce the names of Gillotti scholarship awardees or call attention to them in any way.
+Please note – TIFD does not announce the names of scholarship awardees or call attention to awardees in any way.
 Your scholarship is strictly your business.

 IMPORTANT DATES FOR SCHOLARSHIP APPLICANTS

 Sue Hovorka has a passion to get the whole room of folk dancers singing.
 She has been an organizer of the Austin Balkan Singers for 50 years (and still going strong).
-When possible she travels to the east and west coast to learn more from the masters of folk dance song.
-She especially loves harmonies, uneven rhythms, witty texts and songs that include stamping feet.
+When possible, she travels to the east and west coasts to learn more from the masters of folk dance song.
+Sue especially loves harmonies, uneven rhythms, witty texts, and songs that include stamping feet.

 Added Attractions